University of Chicago Law School Postgraduate Public Interest Law Fellowship

 Applications are considered by The University of Chicago Law School’s Public Interest Fellowship Selection Committee.
 In reviewing each application, the Committee will consider several factors, including the applicant’s demonstrated record of commitment to public service; the applicant’s public service experience during and before law school; evidence that the applicant plans to pursue a long-term career in public interest law; academic achievements; leadership capabilities; and the quality of professional references.
 In addition, the Committee will strive to assess the mission, goals, history and accomplishments of the proposed host organization, and to evaluate the community need for the proposed fellowship and its potential impact on the host organization.

 Applicants must identify and secure the agreement of an eligible host organization and include proof of that agreement in their application, as detailed below.
-Questions concerning organization eligibility should be directed to Susan Curry.

-Each fellowship includes financial support for the fellowship year.
+Each fellowship includes financial support of $50,000 for the fellowship year.
 Fellows must provide periodic progress reports, including a final report at the end of the fellowship year.
 The Fellowship program is made possible, in large part, through the generosity of alumni donors.
 Progress reports and other relevant materials may be shared with fellowship donors, when appropriate.

-A complete application must include seven items:
+A complete application must include six items:

 1) Your resume or CV.